zachary-chiodini/RESTful-APIs/flask-api/README.md

 This will be replaced with a login system in the future.

 This API is functional.
-However, separating this API into two APIs, one for DSSTox and another for the Chemical Transformation Database is underway in the branches and will replace this one.
+However, separating this API into two APIs, one for DSSTox and another for the Chemical Transformation Database is underway in the branches.
+The two distinct APIs will replace this single API.